offbynull/aligner/README.md

 * ~~remove noexcept usages OR apply noexcepts -- removed all but  added noexcepts for move constructor and move assignment, because containers change their code if the type they hold has a move assignment/constructor that throws an exception~~
   * NOTE: noexcept is a user-level thing? you can write code that does something different if some type is a invokable noexcept vs invokable that does throw an exception
 * better exception messages
+* ~~make meson.build more abstract -- use variables for debug options vs release options, and use those across multiple executables~~
+* make simple test that does all 4char by 4char alignments
+  * in optimized mode using heap
+  * in optimized mode using heap w/ narrowed types
+  * in optimized mode using heap w/ struct packing
+  * in optimized mode using heap w/ struct packing and narrowed types
+  * in optimized mode using stack
+  * in optimized mode using stack w/ narrowed types
+  * in optimized mode using stack w/ struct packing
+  * in optimized mode using stack w/ struct packing and narrowed types
 * ~~tests that copy to std::vector/set/multiset -- use helper functions instead~~
 * ~~remove pointers in forward_walker and path_container -- requires custom move/copy constructors + custom assignment operators~~ (leaving this as-is for now, with the custom constructors and assignment op overrides)
 * ~~std::optional.value() to using * operator -- no bounds checking done on * operator~~